PaulTestaBrown/pols1600_site/content/home/logistics.md

 weight = 30  # Order that this section will appear.

 title = "Logistics"
-subtitle = "We meet twice a week, alternating lectures on Mondays and labs on Wednesdays.
-Lab sessions will largely use the open-source R and ggplot2 tools."
+subtitle = "We meet twice a week, alternating lectures on Tuesdays and labs on Thursday.
+Both sessions require laptops that run R and RStudio"

 # Showcase personal skills or business features.
 #